ibmz-community-cloud/zAnalytics/README.md

       If you don’t see a package listed, you may submit a request for review consideration.

-   iii.
-Click ‘Let us know!’
+   3. Click ‘Let us know!’

    ![alt text](images/Extras-3.png "Extras 3")

-   iv.
-Enter the package name and version number you would like to request
+   4. Enter the package name and version number you would like to request

-   v.
-Enter the reason you are requesting the package
+   5. Enter the reason you are requesting the package

-   vi.
-Click ‘Request Package’
+   6. Click ‘Request Package’

    ![alt text](images/Extras-4.png "Extras 4")

-   vii.
-Click ‘OK’
+   7. Click ‘OK’

    ![alt text](images/Extras-5.png "Extras 5")